CZ-NIC/deckard/doc/user_guide.rst

 Addresses:

 - ``DAEMON_NAME``  - user-specified symbolic name of particular binary under test, e.g. ``recursor``
-- ``IPADDRS``      - dictionary with ``{symbolic name: IP address}`` mapping

-  - it is handy for cases where configuration for one binary under test has to refer to another binary under test

 - ``ROOT_ADDR``    - fake root server hint (Deckard is listening here; port is not expressed, must be 53)